Joseph Biederman: Noteworthy Work

-The connection between ADHD and bipolar disorder along with the well known link between ADHD and conduct disorder (CD), let Dr. Biederman to further examine the link between bipolar disorder and CD.
+The connection between ADHD and bipolar disorder along with the well known link between ADHD and conduct disorder (CD), let Biederman to further examine the link between bipolar disorder and CD.
 He reasoned that the aggression and conduct disordered behavior of bipolar disorder children might respond to mood stabilization.
 Thus, he sought to identify a more homogeneous subgroup of CD youth with distinct pathophysiology, course, family history, outcome and treatment response.
-To address this issue, Dr. Biederman examined 140 ADHD and 120 normal controls at baseline and four years later using assessments from multiple domains.
-He compared ADHD subgroups with and without conduct (CD) and bipolar (bipolar disorder) disorders on psychiatric outcomes at a four year follow-up, familial psychopathology and psychosocial functioning.
+To address this issue, Biederman examined 140 ADHD and 120 normal controls at baseline and four years later using assessments from multiple domains.
+He compared ADHD subgroups with and without conduct (CD) and bipolar (bipolar disorder) disorders on psychiatric outcomes at a four-year follow-up, familial psychopathology and psychosocial functioning.
 He found that ADHD children with both disorders had higher familial and personal risk for mood disorders than those with CD only who had a higher personal risk for antisocial personality disorder.
 Among ADHD probands, having both CD and bipolar disorder was associated with poorer functioning and an increased risk for psychiatric hospitalization.
-These findings along with additional work from his group has validated a syndrome expressed as bipolar disorder, CD and ADHD that may be a distinct nosological entity and certainly is one of the most impairing and costly of child psychiatric disorders.
+These findings along with additional work from his group validated a syndrome expressed as bipolar disorder, CD and ADHD that may be a distinct nosological entity and certainly is one of the most impairing and costly of child psychiatric disorders.